Our History

 Alice Chandler built Mill Ridge on the central belief of putting the horse first.
 She often would say, “if you take care of the horse, the horse will take care of you.”
 This principle continues to drive the Mill Ridge team and its clients every day, allowing them to achieve success in raising some of the world’s best racehorses.

 The success of Mill Ridge and its consulting arm, Nicoma Bloodstock, has continued into modern day.
-Just since 2000, Mill Ridge has raised or sold 39 Grade 1 (G1) winners, the highest ranking race grade in the industry, most recently with 2024 G1 Preakness Champion, Seize the Grey who was mated, raised, and sold by Mill Ridge.
-This list also includes (3) Kentucky Derby winners, (3) Horse of the Year recipients, and (14) Breeders’ Cup Champions.
+Just since 2000, Mill Ridge has raised or sold 41 Grade 1 (G1) winners, the highest ranking race grade in the industry, most recently with 2025 G1 Belmont Derby Champion, Test Score who was mated and raised by Mill Ridge.
+This list also includes (3) Kentucky Derby winners, (3) Horse of the Year recipients, (2) Preakness Stakes winners, (1) Belmont Stakes winner, and (14) Breeders’ Cup Champions.

 At the core of the Mill Ridge operation is its boarding service and nursery.
 Managed by sixth generation horseman, Price Bell, mares are foaled at Mill Ridge and the foals are raised on the farm typically until they are eighteen months old and graduate to begin their racing career.
 Mill Ridge’s consulting arm, Nicoma Bloodstock is led by Alice Chandler’s son, Headley Bell, and specializes in advising clients’ thoroughbred purchases, matings, and portfolios.